 Dr. Jeff Karp is an Associate Professor at Brigham and Women’s Hospital, Harvard Medical School, and is Principal Faculty at the Harvard Stem Cell Institute and affiliate faculty at MIT through the Harvard-MIT Division of Health Sciences and Technology.

 His research harnesses materials science and stem cell biology to solve medical problems with emphasis on nanoscale/microscale materials and bio-inspired approaches.
 He has published more than 100 peer-reviewed papers and book chapters and has given over 200 national and international invited lectures and has 65 issued or pending patents.

-Several technologies that Dr. Karp has developed have formed the foundation for multiple products under development and for the launch of two companies, Gecko Biomedical and Skintifique.
+Several technologies that Dr. Karp has developed have formed the foundation for multiple products on the market and currently under development and for the launch of two companies, Gecko Biomedical and Skintifique.

-Dr. Karp is also an acclaimed mentor.
-He was selected as the Outstanding Faculty Undergraduate Mentor among all Faculty at MIT and received the HST McMahon Mentoring award for being the top mentor among all faculty who mentor Harvard-MIT students.
-To date, 16 trainees from his laboratory have secured faculty positions at institutions throughout the world.
+An acclaimed mentor, Dr. Karp was selected as the Outstanding Faculty Undergraduate Mentor among all Faculty at MIT.
+He has also received the HST McMahon Mentoring award for being the top mentor among all faculty who mentor Harvard-MIT students.
+To date, 17 trainees from his laboratory have secured faculty positions at institutions throughout the world.